-You’ve purchased a Nespresso machine, or you’re thinking about purchasing one.
-You’re two very different people, and I can respect that.
+If you've landed on this page, you've either purchased a Nespresso machine or you’re thinking about purchasing one.
+You’re two very different people, and we can respect that.
 One of you scopes out your coffee choices before investing in the machines, one of you is entranced by the magical description about the Fountain of Coffee and just goes for it.

 There’s a chance that you’ve largely been consuming whatever coffee’s been handed to you — and that’s okay.
 When you don’t know better, that’s what happens.